 The property cost, bought at USD60K + rehab USD20K = USD80K.

-The property resold at USD130K.
+The property was resold at USD130K.

-The profit is a cool USD50K!
+The profit is an excellent USD50K!

 As these property owners decided to flip it (resell it on the market), there was no house expansion.